 Many people with Huntington’s disease find it helpful to plan for the future.
 Considering financial, legal and care arrangements can give people with Huntington’s disease a sense of empowerment, and talking openly with loved ones can be a relief.

-Huntington’s disease cannot be reversed or cured, but treatment and support can assist sufferers to remain active members of their community.
+Huntington’s disease cannot be reversed or cured, but treatment and support can make it possible for people with the condition to live a healthy and satisfying life.

 - physiotherapy and occupational therapy